DavideGianessi/beaver-triplets-generation-with-weak-binding-AVSS/docs/schemas.md

 ## Lists

-len is the lenght that the list must have, provide the schema that all items of that list must satisfay
+len is the lenght that the list must have, provide the schema that all items of that list must satisfay maxlen sets a limit to the lenght, but does not need to be exact

 ## Bytes